Adding a new SSH key for a user

 Click Save public key and save the public key to a file named

-Add a new key to the root user profile
+Add a new key to the root user account

-Depending on the situation, you can use several methods for adding a new SSH key.
+You can use the following methods for adding a new SSH key.

 Tip

-To paste text from the clipboard into the KVM console, right-click the Paste text here field in the upper-right corner of the KVM console and select Paste
+To paste clipboard text to the KVM console, use the Paste text here field in the upper right corner.

-If you still can connect to the server as a root user with the password generated when leasing the server, you can add a new public SSH key without Rescue CD:
+If you can connect to the server as root with the password generated when leasing the server, you can add a new public SSH key without using a Rescue CD:

 -